 Longevity is part of the problem, according to Dent.

 A 90-year-old's 60-70ish kids don't usually have the physical ability and stamina to provide care, and they may even need care themselves.

 In that situation, you may have multiple generations needing long-term care simultaneously, and the adult grandchildren are still working, unable to handle the responsibility.

-Dent says that you should have several items in place to prepare, including Long-Term Care Insurance, powers-of-attorney, living wills, and sometimes other financial products to reduce the overall risks and burdens of aging.
+Dent says that you should have several items in place to prepare.
+Things like Long-Term Care Insurance, powers-of-attorney, living wills, and sometimes other financial products are needed to reduce the overall risks and burdens of aging.